 Some people hate this stuff because of its systemic side effects.
 It increases oxygen consumption and the acid load on top of a pre-existing respiratory acidosis.
 If you expect your patient to improve, yet they seem to be worsening, consider IV salbutamol as the cause.

-There have been a few papers looking at this with varying results.
+There have been a few papers examining this, with varying results.

-Lawford (1978) showed no difference in recovery rates between nebulised and IV salbutamol, but IV salbutamol had worse side effects.
-A 2012 Cochrane review (100 adult patients across three studies) seems to back this up by concluding that there was no significant benefit in using IV salbutamol.
+Lawford (1978) showed no difference in recovery rates between nebulised and IV salbutamol, but IV salbutamol was associated with worse side effects.
+A 2012 Cochrane review (100 adult patients across three studies) seems to support this by concluding that there was no significant benefit to using IV salbutamol.

 References